-- 2. Use the cut out dimensions that are included on the outline drawing, found in section Operator Panel Drawings and in the Technical Data table, to cut a correct opening in the cabinet.
-A separate cut out drawing is available for download from the Beijer Electronics web site. - 3.
+- 2. To cut a correct opening for the operator panel, use the cut out dimensions in the outline drawing.
+A separate cut out drawing is available for download from the Beijer Electronics web site.
+For more information, see sections Operator Panel Drawings and Technical Data. - 3.
 Secure the operator panel in position by screwing the M4 Torx screw, allowing the built-in bracket to tighten against the panel: